gazman-sdk/Life-Cycle/README.md

 Both classes **A** and **B** have the same reference to **MyModel** class.

-- In adition to that you can replace singleton with extended version of it in all the places where it been use.
+- In addition to that you can replace singleton with extended version of it in all the places where it been use.
 - When exit the application, you can free all the singletons in your system at once and allow GC to collect them.

  * To inject class with constructor parameters, call **Factory.injectWithParams()**